- Travel and Places»

 We all got off and went on a bus tour.
 It was our first sight of Australia.

-On our way to our New Life in Lamaroo
+New Life in Lamaroo

 Then after two weeks at the hostel Peter’s job sent for us and they paid for a taxi.
 It was a hundred miles to get there.
 It was a long journey with five children and I wasn’t feeling too well either.

 It was dark when we arrived at the house and there was no electricity on either.
 The house was one of ten in a group that belonged to the Railway.